-- If you want to view photos of your aunt Sally, type in 'Photos of Sally [Surname].'
+- If you want to view photos of your aunt Sally, type in "Photos of Sally [Surname]."
 If you are friends with Sally, this will return all the photos she shared with her friends.
-If you are not friends, the search will still return images she has shared with the public and, depending on her privacy settings, images tagged by or shared with a mutual friend.
+If you are not friends, the search will still return images she has shared with the public and, depending on her privacy settings, images tagged by or shared with a family member or mutual friend.

-- If you, or the person posting the original image 'liked' and image, you can filter the search using that as a variable.
-If it was your aunt Sally, type 'Photos Liked by Sally [Surname],' or the name of the event, 'Photos of Sally Surname's Family Reunion.'
-If you liked the photo, type 'Photos liked by me.'
+- If you, or the person posting the original image liked the image, you can filter the search using that as a variable.
+If it was your aunt Sally, type "Photos Liked by Sally [Surname]," or the name of the event, "Photos of Sally Surname's Family Reunion."
+If you liked the photo, type "Photos liked by me."

 Searching for Photos of Friends and Family